GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

+## Publications

+This project is associated with several publications, dataset descriptions, and policy briefs.
+For detailed information, please see the dedicated [Publications](publications.md) page.

 ## Contact
 If you have questions or suggestions, feel free to open an issue in this repository or reach out directly.